Unit 3

 4) WOULD RATHER

-a) With no change in subject, followed by bare infinitive.
+no change in subject, followed by bare infinitive.
 Ex.
-I’d rather sit and rest.
+I’d rather

-b) With change in subject, followed by a past tense with present or future meaning.
+change in subject, followed by a past tense with present or

 Ex.
 I’d rather you told me the plan.